gabrielkrieshok/digital-development-guide/topics/women-and-girls.md

 - [Chayn](http://chayn.co/) – An open-source project that leverages technology to empower women against violence and oppression so they can live happier and healthier lives.
 - [Citizen AOL - AOL](http://corp.aol.com/citizen-aol) – AOL CSR focusing on the AOL Charitable Foundation, Employee Engagement, and Cause Marketing.
 - [Code for Progress](http://www.codeforprogress.org/) – Code for Progress brings women and people of color into the coding workforce through holistic investment in their technical training and communities of support.
-- [org](http://code.org/) – Non-profit dedicated to expanding participation in computer science by making it available in more schools, and increasing participation by women and underrepresented students of color.
+- [org](http://code.org/) – Nonprofit dedicated to expanding participation in computer science by making it available in more schools, and increasing participation by women and underrepresented students of color.
-- [Curiosity Machine](https://www.curiositymachine.org/) – Science education non-profit offers flexible STEM education tool that can be adapted to any learning environment.
+- [Curiosity Machine](https://www.curiositymachine.org/) – Science education nonprofit offers flexible STEM education tool that can be adapted to any learning environment.
 - [DIY Girls](http://www.diygirls.org/) – Community organization focused on increasing girls&#39; interest and success in technology, engineering and making through innovative educational experiences and mentor relationships.
 - [Django Girls](https://djangogirls.org/) – Free Python and Django workshops, create open sourced online tutorials and care about curating amazing first experiences with technology.
 - [ELiTE Education](http://www.elite-education.org/) – Support organizations around the world that inspire girls and underrepresented minorities with the power of Computer Science.